 These NEOs are also entitled to their pro-rata short-term incentive bonus through the termination date.
 In addition, if Messrs.
 Ferrari or Cuggy are terminated other than for cause, they may require the Company to purchase all or part of the Common Shares held by them in the capital of the Company to the extent and at the highest price permitted by applicable law.
 Subject to certain liquidity requirements, such right may only be exercised in respect of a single purchase of shares by the Company as permitted by applicable law in respect of a maximum of 5% of the outstanding shares of the Company in a given twelve-month period.
-For the purpose of the employment agreements of Messrs.
-Ferrari and Cuggy, a "good reason" refers to (i) a change in such NEO's responsibility by the Company in a materially adverse manner, or (ii) if the location of such NEO's employment is changed by the Company to a place outside of the greater Montréal area.
-In the case of Mr. Roiter, a "good reason" refers to (i) a material reduction of annual base salary (ii) a material reduction in authority, duties or responsibilities; or (iii) a relocation of the principal place of employment with the Company to a place that increases commute by more than fifty (50) kilometers.
+For the purpose of the employment agreements of Mr. Roiter and Ms. Chiu, a "good reason" refers to (i) a change in such NEO's responsibility by the Company in a materially adverse manner, or (ii) if the location of such NEO's employment is changed by the Company to a place outside of the greater Montréal area.
+In the case of Mr. Roiter and Chiu a "good reason" refers to (i) a material reduction of annual base salary (ii) a material reduction in authority, duties or responsibilities; or (iii) a relocation of the principal place of employment with the Company to a place that increases commute by more than fifty (50) kilometers.

-The same provisions apply for Jonathan Ferrari and Neil Cuggy in the case of termination of employment other than for cause or a change in responsibilities within twelve (12) months of a Change of Control (as defined below), except that Jonathan Roiter, is entitled to up to eighteen (18) months of base salary and short-term incentive amounts and Gregory Christopher is entitled to up to twelve (12) months of base salary and short-term incentive amounts.
-A "Change of Control" means (i) the sale of all or substantially all of the assets of the Company on a consolidated basis, in one transaction or a series of related transactions, to a person that is not an affiliate, (ii) a merger, reorganization or consolidation pursuant to which the holders of the Company's outstanding voting power immediately prior to such transaction do not own a majority of the outstanding voting rights of the resulting or successor entity (or its ultimate parent, if applicable) immediately upon completion of such transaction, (iii) any person or a group of persons acting jointly or in concert becoming the beneficial owner, directly or indirectly, of shares carrying at least a majority of the outstanding voting rights of the Company, or (iv) any other transaction in which the owners of the Company's outstanding voting power prior to such transaction do not own at least a majority of the outstanding voting power of the Company or any successor entity immediately upon completion of the transaction other than as a result of the acquisition of securities directly from the Company.
+The same provisions apply for Jonathan Ferrari and Neil Cuggy in the case of termination of employment other than for cause or a change in responsibilities within twelve (12) months of a Change of Control (as defined below), except that Jonathan Roiter, is entitled to up to eighteen (18) months of base salary and short-term incentive amounts, Ms. Chiu is entitled to twelve (12) months of base salary and short-term incentive amounts and Gregory Christopher is entitled to up to twelve (12) months of base salary and short-term incentive amounts.
+A "Change of Control" means (i) the sale of all or substantially all of the assets of the Company on a consolidated basis, in one transaction or a series of related transactions, to a person that is not an affiliate, (ii) a merger, reorganization or consolidation pursuant to which the holders of the Company's outstanding voting rights of the resulting or successor entity (or its ultimate parent, if applicable) immediately upon completion of such transaction, (iii) any person or a group of persons acting jointly or in concert becoming the beneficial owner, directly or indirectly, of shares carrying at least a majority of the outstanding voting rights of the Company's outstanding voting rights of the Company, or (iv) any other transaction in which the owners of the Company's outstanding voting rights of the Company's outstanding voting rights of the Company's outstanding voting power prior to such transaction do not own a tleast a majority of the outstanding voting rights of the Company's outstanding voting power prior to such transaction do not own at least a majority of the outstanding voting rights of the Company's outstanding voting power prior to such transaction do not own at least a majority of the company's outstanding voting power prior to such transaction do not own at least a majority of the outstanding voting power of the Company or any successor entity immediately upon completion of the transaction other than as a result of the acquisition of securities directly from the Company.